2025 Summer Camps in San Diego and Beyond

 14. ISSFT Camps | Oxford & Stirling

 The International Summer School for Teens (ISSFT) offers two-week residential programs in the United Kingdom for ages 13 to 18.
 In 2025, sessions are available at the University of Oxford (July 6–26) and the University of Stirling (June 28–July 17 and July 19–August 7).
 The curriculum includes academic subjects such as English, Global Entrepreneurship, and Introduction to Law with International Relations, alongside electives like golf, tennis, photography, and theatre.
 The program also features activities, evening entertainment, and day trips to cultural sites.
 ISSFT is accredited by the British Accreditation Council and is an approved activity provider for The Duke of Edinburgh’s Award.
+Both my 15 and 16 year old are there now doing the World Leadership program at Oxford University.
+They are having so much fun and are already planning on going back next year!

-Not every summer has to be quiet.
 These camps give kids room to be active, to focus, to try something unexpected.
 It’s one of the few times in the year where learning feels like freedom, not a requirement.
 With programs built for curiosity, challenge, and a little adventure, there’s no shortage of ways to make Summer 2025 count.

-Don’t forget to stay updated with lifestyle tips and community news by visiting my Blog and consider subscribing to my newsletter for regular updates—sign up here.
+Don’t forget to stay updated with lifestyle tips and community news by visiting my Blog and consider subscribing to my newsletter for regular updates, sign up here.
 Till next time!